Understanding your Gender Pay data and turning this into actionable intelligence

 - What about leavers?
 Are men and women leaving the organisation at different rates?

 - Do aspects of pay (such as starting salaries and bonuses) differ by gender?

 - Do men and women receive different performance scores on average?

 - What are the promotion rates for females in Part-time roles versus their male counterparts in full-time roles?
 Are you doing all that you can to support part-time female employees to progress?

-At Innecto, we can work with you to help to lift the lid on what’s leading to differences within an organisation and enable the development of tailored approaches that will make the most impact.
+At Innecto, we can help you lift the lid on what’s leading to differences within an organisation and enable the development of tailored approaches that will make the most impact.
 Our three levels of service, tailored to your current strategy and challenges, also provide you with the opportunity to not only meet the legal requirement but also identify the underlying reasons behind a gender pay gap and how to address them.
-To find out more, email me (firstname.lastname@example.org) or call our consultancy team on +44 (0)20 3457 0894.
+To find out more, email me (firstname.lastname@example.org) or call our consultancy team at +44 (0)20 3457 0894.

 Or download our free guide to approaching Gender Pay Gap reporting in 2024 and 2025 here.